-With only nine exclusive suites, Mihir Garh has redefined luxury in true sense.
-The aesthetically designed, hand-picked artefacts, private courtyards, sitting area, fireplaces, terrace, plunge pools, Jacuzzi and the uncompromising royal hospitality, you name it and they have it.
+With only nine exclusive suites, Mihir Garh has redefined luxury in the true sense.
+The aesthetically designed, hand-picked artifacts, private courtyards, sitting area, fireplaces, terrace, plunge pools, Jacuzzi, and the uncompromising royal hospitality, you name it and they have it.

 The pure joy of experiencing the royal and elaborate lifestyle of the bygone days is what is truly defined here.
 I was overwhelmed by the warm welcome upon my arrival.
-I could not take my eyes off from the spectacular sand castle.
-Soon I was escorted to my appointed suite and the very first impression of the luxurious suit was jaw-dropping.
+I could not take my eyes off the spectacular sandcastle.
+Soon I have escorted to my appointed suite and the very first impression of the luxurious suite was jaw-dropping.
 I instantly realized why this unique boutique hotel is called “The Most Extraordinary in the world.”
 Everything was exclusive there.

 The village Safari is the best way to introduce guests to rural Rajasthan.
-This was not the first time when I embarked on a village safari in Rajasthan.
+This was not the first time I embarked on a village safari in Rajasthan.
 I had visited the Khejarli village way back in 2012 to meet the Bishnoi community.
-The Bishnois are considered as the first environmentalists of India.
-The Bishnoi people are very nature driven people and they prefer to stay in their farmland rather than in a village.
-They are the great protector of nature and the Black Buck Antelope .
+The Bishnois are considered the first environmentalists of India.
+The Bishnoi people are very nature-driven people and they prefer to stay in their farmland rather than in a village.
+They are the great protector of nature and the Black Buck Antelope.
 As we negotiated our way through those dusted roads of the village in the jeep, the rustic scene of the village overwhelmed me.

-I also visited a traditional household of a Bishnoi family to have a close look of their daily lifestyle.
+I also visited a traditional household of a Bishnoi family to have a close look at their daily lifestyle.
 I was welcomed by the lady of the house with a big smile.
-She took me around the mud houses, showing their traditional kitchen and also introduced me to her husband and son.
-Interacting with them, sharing a smile and also living those precious moments with the locals was absolutely priceless.
+She took me around the mud houses, showing their traditional kitchen, and also introduced me to her husband and son.
+Interacting with them, sharing a smile, and also living those precious moments with the locals was absolutely priceless.